department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/tutorial-assistance.md

 Money to pay for a tutor

 **Note:**
-We won't pay more than $100 per month for tutoring, and we won't pay more than $1,200 total.
+We won’t pay more than $100 per month for tutoring, and we won’t pay more than $1,200 total.

 -----